k4pran/Wuchang/Bo.md

 [[Bo]] people seem to have some link with madness and demons, [[Bo]] blood wakens latent power of madness

 Legend says blood of the ancient [[Bo]] nourished sea lilies granting them strength but at a steep price

+They believed hanging coffins would allow their dead to ascend to [[Avian]]'s as they grow wings

+The eye symbol are the mark of the [[Bo]] people